Skip to content

 To download the latest certificate authority (CA) certificate, see Using SSL/TLS to encrypt a connection to a DB cluster.

-You're using an incorrect IAM role
+An incorrect IAM role is used

 You might receive an error message because you're using an incorrect IAM role to generate the authentication token.
 To check the assumed role of the current IAM user, run the get-caller-identity command: